Original article: The American manufacturer reinforces its presence in the hot market with the launch of the KC2000 series

 The launch of the KC2000 drives will take place in the coming weeks, and we will eagerly await some reviews and tests Performence In order to decide whether this is another prestigious offer at the high end of the market or a siege that should be considered only when the price cuts are very large.

-updating: The KC2000 drives have landed in our local market, at prices ranging from NIS 250 to the basic 250GB to NIS 1,620 for top-end 2 TB - not cheap for many more modest NVM drives, but less than the 970 EVO סמסונג And WD's Black SN750.
+updating: The KC2000 drives landed in our local market, at prices ranging from NIS 250 to the basic 250GB model to NIS 1,620 for high-end 2 terabytes - not cheap compared to many more modest NVMe drives, but less than the 970 EVO models סמסונג And WD's Black SN750.